 My business partner and I see a lot of our canine clients due to injury at dog parks.
 Dogs of all ages pull muscles, herniate disks, and tear CCLs.
 So how do we keep our fur friends safe from injury at the dog park?
 5 simple rules will get you there and ensure you all enjoy your time spent off leash.

 Dog parks can be a wonderful thing.
-They come in all shapes and sizes depending on locale.
-In my area in Monmouth County, New Jersey alone we have two wonderful off leash dog areas.
-Wolf Hill Dog Park which is beautifully open with 4 acres, and provides an immense area to run and play.
+In Monmouth County, New Jersey alone we have two wonderful off leash dog parks.
+Wolf Hill Dog Park is a beautifully open 4 acres, and provides an immense area to run and play.
 We also have Thomson Park, which is smaller at 1.5 acres and extremely popular as it is situated near wooded trails great for walking with your dog.

 Many dog owners view dog parks as somewhere they can achieve all the exercise their dogs need.
 NOT TRUE.
 Would you go to the gym and not stretch and warm your muscles before a workout?
-If you have, I'm sure you paid for it later.
+If you have, I’m sure you paid for it later.
 The same is true for your dog.
 The second they get there they are introducing themselves and off and running.
 Muscles that are cold are now stretched too far too fast and are prone to injury.

 If you have time to take your dog to the dog park, take some time beforehand to walk your dog.
 Not a sniff and explore, but an energetic walk for at least 10-15 minutes.
-Not only will you and your dog enjoy it, but it will limit the probability for muscle pulls.
+Not only will you and your dog enjoy it, but it will limit the probability for muscle pulls and injury.